 5. Can I watch fuboTV on multiple devices?

-A subscription to fuboTV allows users to stream from two devices at the same time.
-You can pay an extra $5.99 per month to stream from a third device.
+A subscription to fuboTV allows users to stream to two devices at the same time.
+You can pay an extra $5.99 per month to stream to a third device.

 fuboTV review: Without ESPN, it’s not a home run for everyone